apache/drill-site/_docs/en/developer-information/contribute-to-drill/010-apache-drill-contribution-guidelines.md

 1. features which have been implemented but not completely documented and
 2. HOWTOs for using Drill with other popular software.

-Documentation committed into the `gh-pages` branch does not have any effect on the Drill code base and so does not require a JIRA ticket or a corresponding PR from a repo fork.
+Documentation committed to the apache/drill-site repository doesn't have any effect on the Drill code base and so does not require a JIRA ticket.
 It does still require a Drill committer to check it and push it into the Drill code repo.
 This means

-1. Drill committers can add documentation with little bureaocratic overhead.
+1. Drill committers can add documentation with little bureaucratic overhead.
-2. Anyone can send documentation to a Drill committer (find us on Slack or the mailing lists) as markdown or plain text and the committer can incorporate it with little bureaocratic overhead.
+2. Anyone can send documentation to a Drill committer (find us on Slack or the mailing lists) as markdown or plain text and the committer can incorporate it with little bureaucratic overhead.

 ### See Also